COMHIS/estc/inst/examples/pagecounts.md

-There are 154499 ECCO documents with a direct match in ESTC in our data based on the system control number.
-This includes duplicates.
-The number of unique ECCO documents is 136168 and 99.8% of these have a match in ESTC.
-The total page count for the matched ESTC documents is 98.1% of the total page count over the same ECCO documents.
+There are 207613 ECCO documents and 154927 have an ESTCID.
+Some of the ECCO entries refer to the same ESTCID; 154499 ECCO documents have a direct match in ESTC.
+The number of unique ECCO documents that have ESTC ID  is 136168 and 99.8% of these have a match in ESTC.

+Total page count for the matched ESTC documents is 98.2% of the total page count over the same ECCO documents.
+This quantifies the correspondence between ESTC and ECCO.

 Comparison between the page counts available in ESTC and ECCO helps to quantify the accuracy our automated page count cleaning and estimation procedure.
 Some ESTC page counts are missing in the original data and have been augmented based on predefined estimates for [single volume](mean_pagecounts_singlevol.csv), [multi-volume](mean_pagecounts_multivol.csv) and [issues](mean_pagecounts_issue.csv), calculated from those documents where original page count info is available.
-In the ESTC/ECCO comparison, where pagecounts are available for both data sets, 4.53% of the pagecounts are based on estimates.
+In the ESTC/ECCO comparison, where pagecounts are available for both data sets, 4.54% of the pagecounts are based on estimates; pagecount for 9540 ESTC documents has been replaced or augmented from ECCO, improving the correlation.

 <img src="figure/ecco2-1.png" title="plot of chunk ecco2" alt="plot of chunk ecco2" width="500px" />